anira-project/anira/docs/sphinx/troubleshooting.rst

 **Solutions**:
     1. Verify the model file exists at the specified path
     2. Check that the model format is compatible with the selected backend
-    3. Ensure tensor shapes in your :cpp:struct:`anira::InferenceConfig` match the model's expected shapes
+    3. Ensure the axes of your tensor specs match the model's expected shapes
     4. Try a different backend if available

 Wait Strategy Mismatch